When it comes to pre-conditioning, I think I just may 'win' (or lose!).

 but even with copious amounts of Seachem Stability, I could not seem to culture the anaerobic bacteria to complete the N2 cycle and convert nitrates to nitrogen gas. (now discontinued).

--> Added several bunches of Anacharis
+-> Added several bunches of Anacharis plants.

 -> Minimized feeding.